MohdFahoum/how-computer-works/README.md

 the screen is an output device that converts these binary numbers into a tiny little pixel and represent them to gather to show the image (for example).

+### how software and hardware can act to gather

+the cpu recieves a simple commands that tell it witch ciurcit to use , for example , one circuit can be used to calculate a number , while the other can be used to store this the output into the memory

+*the binary numbers are stored in the memory and fitch \ execute them one by one software tells the computer most of the times what todo , but when you are surfing the web , and lestining to music , and chatting with a friend on the same time the computer runs all of these process to gather

+but how the computer can run all of this information at once **to find out we have to take a look into the OPERATING SYSTEM :D**

+the operation system is the master program that manges to tell the computer how to handle all of such information to gather